 Ek Desh Ek Rate

-According to TBS, in June 2021, the BTRC announced the program ‘Ek Desh Ek Rate’ to provide affordable broadband internet services to the marginalized areas of the country.
+According to TBS, in June 2021, the BTRC announced the program ‘Ek Desh Ek Rate’ to provide affordable broadband internet services to marginalized areas of the country.
 As part of this plan, for the first time, area-based tariff rates were fixed for NTTN (Nationwide Telecommunication Transmission Network) and IIG operators.
 According to the tariff plan, a maximum of BDT 500 will be charged at the union levels.
 Also, the price of 10 Mbps internet has been fixed with a range of BDT 800 to 1000, and the price of 20 Mbps has been fixed with a range of 1100 to 1200 BDT.

 In addition to the Internet connection, Internet service providers are offering many additional features, such as access to various movie or TV-streaming servers, and dial-up services.
 Moreover, they are offering access to domestic and foreign OTT platforms as well.
-For example, the country’s popular ISP- Amber IT is offering subscriptions to on-demand video streaming platforms like Bongo, ZEE5, Hoichoi, Eros Now with their home packages.
+For example, the country’s popular ISP- Amber IT is offering subscriptions to on-demand video streaming platforms like Bongo, ZEE5, Hoichoi, and Eros Now with their home packages.
 Some other ISPs also offer different value-added services like CCTV IP Surveillance, IP Telephone, Corporate IP, VPN Service, Storage or Hosting, etc. Package prices vary based on speed, coverage, and extra service

-The dominance of Mobile Internet
+The Dominance of Mobile Internet

 Mobile internet providers still dominate when it comes to subscriber count and penetration rate.
 According to BTRC, by the end of October 2021, the number of mobile Internet subscribers is about 119.1 million amongst total internet subscribers of 129.2 million, while the number of ISP and PSTN subscribers is just over 10 million.
 In other words, around 92.20% of the country’s Internet subscribers are still using the mobile Internet.
-Referring back to BTRC again, while Bangladesh’s mobile internet penetration rate is around 68.82%, while the broadband is still lagging far behind with a rate of only 5.62%.
+Referring back to BTRC again, Bangladesh’s mobile internet penetration rate is around 68.82%, while broadband is still lagging far behind with a rate of only 5.62%.